-Whilst we believe an Issue will enable a more thorough examination of the processes, we believe that this proposal will nevertheless positively impact Applicable BSC Objective (d).
-Therefore, ELEXON recommends that the Panel raise this Modification under Section F2.1.1(d)(i).
-Whilst we have a preferred way forward and defining this proposal has been challenging (i.e. without a full understanding of the costs for performing the Settlement Adjustment Processes), it is a pragmatic approach which should reduce costs by avoiding the operation of Settlement processes in certain circumstances where the perceived benefits do not outweigh the costs.
+Whilst ELEXON believes an Issue will enable a more thorough examination of the processes, ELEXON believe that this proposal will nevertheless positively impact Applicable BSC Objective (d).
+Therefore, ELEXON recommended that the Panel raise this Modification under Section F2.1.1(d)(i) at the Panel meeting on 12 December 2019.
+Whilst ELEXON have a preferred way forward and defining this proposal has been challenging (i.e. without a full understanding of the costs for performing the Settlement Adjustment Processes), it is a pragmatic approach which should reduce costs by avoiding the operation of Settlement processes in certain circumstances where the perceived benefits do not outweigh the costs.